-The certificate is a professionally-oriented, application-based program for students seeking leadership positions in nonprofit organizations or in a public agency that deals extensively with nonprofits.
+The courses are a professionally-oriented, application-based program for students seeking leadership positions in nonprofit organizations or in a public agency that deals extensively with nonprofits.
 The curriculum is designed to address the distinctive features and practices of the nonprofit sector and emphasizes management techniques helpful to nonprofit leaders.

 In addition to providing hands-on training to those working in the nonprofit sector, the certificate is also valuable for students seeking government positions that involve oversight of, or partnerships with, nonprofit organizations.
 As government at all levels increasingly relies on nonprofits to implement programs, successful public managers need to develop a deeper understanding of the methods, practices, limitations, and opportunities facing the nonprofit sector.
 Indeed, with the blurring of boundaries, public service professionals today are likely to find their careers involve movement between the two sectors.